andyhomecode/mac-se-monitor/README.md

 - TODO: 3D print a holder board to mount the board inside the Mac
 - TODO: Wire up 5-v power to the HDMI board or 12v to the FPGA (probably FPGA) to the Mac power supply
 - TODO: put HDMI connector through back or front of Mac using extension.
+- TODO: add a ROM of the Mac logo (maybe with QR?) and show that when ACTIVE low (no HDMI)

 ### Software/Tools